google/skia/site/docs/dev/contrib/style.md

 };
 ```

+Constructor initializers should be placed on the same line as the constructor,
-Constructor initializers should be one per line, indented, with punctuation
+if they fit.
+Otherwise, each initializer should be on its own line, indented,
-placed before the initializer.
+with punctuation placed before the initializer.

 <!--?prettify?-->

 ```
-GrDillPickle::GrDillPickle()
+GrDillPickle::GrDillPickle() : GrPickle(), fSize(kDefaultPickleSize) {}

+GrDillPickle::GrDillPickle(float size, float crunchiness, const PickleOptions* options)
-    : GrPickle()
+        : GrPickle(options)
+        , fSize(size)
-    , fSize(kDefaultPickleSize) {
+        , fCrunchiness(crunchiness) {}
-    ...
-}
 ```

 Constructors that take one argument should almost always be explicit, with